 - Planning and Preparation: Based on Essential Elements of Effective Instruction by Madeline Hunter. - Madeline Hunter developed the teacher "decision-making model" for planning instruction known as Instructional Theory in Practice ("ITIP").
 This approach to teaching uses Direct Instruction ("DI") as the framework for planning.
-DI refers to a rigorously developed, highly scripted method that is fast-paced and provides constant interaction with students. - Assessment and Learning: Based on Understanding by Design: Backwards Design by Jay McTighe and Grant Wiggins. - O The emphasis of Understanding by Design ("UbD") is on "backward design", the practice of identifying the desired outcomes in order to design curriculum units, performance assessments and classroom instruction that will enable students to achieve these outcomes.
+DI refers to a rigorously developed, highly scripted method that is fast-paced and provides constant interaction with students.

+- Assessment and Learning: Based on Understanding by Design: Backwards Design by Jay McTighe and Grant Wiggins. - The emphasis of Understanding by Design ("UbD") is on "backward design", the practice of identifying the desired outcomes in order to design curriculum units, performance assessments and classroom instruction that will enable students to achieve these outcomes.
 The backward design approach is developed in three stages.
 Stage 1 starts with educators identifying the desired results of their students by establishing the overall goal of the lessons by using content standards, common core or state standards.
 Stage 2 focuses on evidence of learning by assessment. - Teachers plan performance tasks and evidence of understanding.
 Performance tasks determine what the students will demonstrate in the unit and what evidence will prove their understanding.
 This can include self-reflections and self-assessments on learning.
-Lastly, Stage 3 lists the learning activities that will lead students to the desired results.

-- Instructional Strategies: Based on Teach Like a Champion by Doug Lemov. - Teach Like a Champion offers effective teaching techniques to help teachers become champions in the classroom.
-Additional details provided in the section entitled "Instructional Design, Methods and Strategies." - Classroom Environment: Based on "Safe and Civil Schools" by Randy Sprick. - O Green Dot developed a School Culture Team based on the Safe & Civil program, which provides high-quality programs and staff development services to help educators create proactive and positive behavior management strategies in schools.
-These sessions include school walk-throughs with Green Dot School Culture specialiststo observe discipline and school culture.
-Findings from these sessions are compiled to create school-specific professional development for teachers and the necessary supports to create an environment where students can learn and where teachers can teach.
+Lastly, Stage 3 lists the learning activities that will lead students to the desired results. - Instructional Strategies: Based on Teach Like a Champion by Doug Lemov. - Teach Like a Champion offers effective teaching techniques to help teachers become champions in the classroom.
+Additional details provided in the section entitled "Instructional Design, Methods and Strategies." - Classroom Environment: Based on "Safe and Civil Schools" by Randy Sprick. - Green Dot developed a School Culture Team based on the Safe & Civil program, which provides high-quality programs and staff development services to help educators create proactive and positive behavior management strategies in schools.
+These sessions include school walk-throughs with Green Dot School Culture specialists to observe discipline and school culture.
+Findings from these sessions are compiled to create school-specific professional development for teachers and the necessary supports to create an environment where students can learn and where teachers can teach. - Culturally Responsive Pedagogy - Green Dot Public Schools believes that culturally responsive pedagogy can increase student engagement, provide access to content, and as a result, bolster feelings of confidence and understanding in students.
+Green Dot's Education team is currently analyzing the works of experts in the education field to refine our approach to Culturally Relevant Pedagogy and align our teacher supports to research driven best practices.
+School leaders and teacher leaders have read Zaretta Hammond's Culturally Responsive Teaching and the Brain and use her Ready for Rigor framework to work towards a culturally responsive classroom experience for all students.